 Because our marketing and PR strategies have become so reliant on social media, your company is always in the public eye.
 It only takes a few hours to go viral, and this can go either way: you could be complimented for your unmatched customer service, or one complaint can send you the way of Blockbuster and Colgate frozen meals.

 For a case in point, look no further than the popular media service Netflix.
 If you were a subscriber in the early 2010s, you probably looked forward to a cheery red envelope in your mailbox, promising you unlimited entertainment for $7.99 a month.

-Then, this bastion of binge-watching threw a monkey-wrench into its operations and into the hearts of Americans nationwide.
-Without warning, it began splitting the membership into two different features, one for digital streaming and other service, Quikster, for DVDs.
+Then, this bastion of binge-watching threw a monkey wrench into its operations and into the hearts of Americans nationwide.
+Without warning, it began splitting the membership into two different features, one for digital streaming and the other service, Quikster, for DVDs.
 The public reaction was swift, and it wasn’t pretty.